 This is a loose-leaf tea that comes in a resealable bag.
 The tea leaves are procured directly from plantations within 72 hours of production, and packaged fresh before being shipped directly from the source in India.

-Final Thoughts on The Five Best Teas for Kombucha
+Final Thoughts on Best Teas for Your Kombucha Fix

 All the teas featured today are ideal for brewing kombucha.
-However, if you are a stickler for traditions, then Vahdam Assam Loose Leaf Black Tea is your best option, for the quality ingredients and ethical standards of manufacture, clearly making this the top tea brand for your next kombucha brew.
+However, if you are a stickler for traditions, then Bucha Live Kombucha is your best option, for the quality ingredients and ethical standards of manufacture, clearly making this the top tea brand for your next kombucha brew.